"The robust mechanics of the Triumph TR3

 Mike Cook, of Standard-Triumph, remembers a few of the Italias in the parking garage at Triumph's Manhattan offices.
 They had just arrived and needed repainting and all the interiors were mildewed.
 Mike used a royal blue one, that had faded to a flat purple, for a weekend.
 A couple of the Triumph executives used them as company cars.
 According to Mike, when Ruffino gave up the distributorship for Italy, his contract with Triumph required them to purchase any remaining parts and stock.
 So, Triumph became the (somewhat reluctant) owner of all 29 of those TSF-based Italias.
 These were shipped by Triumph to Baltimore on the basis that they would probably sell in America.
 The cars, being left-hand drive, would not have been very desirable in the U.K.

 About 6 TSF Italias were reportedly at John Copeland's dealership in Norfolk, Virginia.
-Based on a period photo supplied by former owner, Bill Clark, at least one ended up at Paquette Motors in Orlando, Florida.
+Based on a period photo supplied by former Italia owner, Bill Clark, at least one ended up at Paquette Motors in Orlando, Florida.

 Mechanical